Eucalyptus (Avey Tare album): Production

 His friend and bandmate Josh Dibb proposed properly recording the album in 2016.
 The two recorded the album together at their respective homes.

 Promotion

 A week before properly announcing the album, Domino Records mailed out several packages to a handful of recipients.
 In the package was a tiny puzzle, which displayed the album art once assembled.
 The label on the box listed the track listing and personnel.

 Track listing

+All tracks written by Avey Tare.

 The track "Selection of a Place" also appears on Animal Collective's Meeting of the Waters EP, although it is listed on the EP as the "Rio Negro Version".
 The two tracks only share similarities in lyrics and chord progression.